Get Involved

 Board Priorities

-1. Obtain sustainable funding for current crisis stabilization and jail diversion programs (MOST, FASTT, CIT, and Carson Tahoe Mallory Crisis Center)
+1. Continue to obtain sustainable funding for current crisis stabilization and jail diversion programs (MOST, FASTT, CIT, and Carson Tahoe Mallory Crisis Center)

-2. Increase behavioral health workforce with the capability to treat all ages across continuum
+2. Increase behavioral health workforce with the capability to treat all ages across the continuum

-3. Increase access to treatment in all levels of care
+3. Increase access to treatment at all levels of care (health and behavioral health)

 4. Increase access to affordable and supported housing